vickneee/vickneee/README.md

 # Hi there 👋

 ### About Me 👩‍💻
 I am Victoria.
 I am an enthusiastic software development student.
 I'm looking for information on UI and UX design right now.
-I'm learning how to use Figma, Webflow, and Framer software to create user interfaces that are simple to use and suited to the user's tastes and needs.
+I'm learning how to use Figma and Webflow software to create user interfaces that are simple to use and suited to the user's tastes and needs.

-- 🌱 I'm currently learning Figma, Webflow, and Framer software and improving my CSS, SCSS, JS, React, and Node.js skills.
+- 🌱 I'm currently learning Figma and Webflow software and improving my CSS, SCSS, JS, React, and Node.js skills.

 ##
 ### Tools and Tech Skills: